Releasing Ironic Projects¶

 stable releases at the two and four month milestone between stable releases

 (roughly every 2 months).
 These releases can be found in a

 branch.
 A bugfix release is only created if there are significant

 beneficial changes and a known downstream operator or distributor will consume

 A bugfix branch is supported for 6 months after its creation date.

 To leave some version space for releases from these branches, releases of these projects from the master branch always increase either the major or the minor version.

-Currently releases from bugfix branches cannot be automated and must be done by the release team manually.
+Currently releases and retirements from bugfix branches cannot be automated and must be done by the release team manually.